 That evening we were in need of some serious food and drink to recover from our interstate trek.

 Our first stop was at American Glory BBQ, which was built in 1802 as a firehouse.

-The current owner, Joe, presides over this downtown Hudson gathering place, doling out witty sarcasm and history lessons in a fantastic Noo Yawk accent, along with some damn fine BBQ.
+The current owner, Joe, presides over this downtown Hudson gathering place, doling out witty sarcasm and history lessons along with some damn fine BBQ.

 I'd put American Glory on our list because I remembered having a fabulous Angry Caramel Apple martini there back in 2012.
 (Some people never forget their first love, or what they were doing when Kennedy was shot.
 I never forget a great cocktail.)
-Sadly, however, in the intervening years American Glory has apparently discovered that martinis and BBQ are not exactly a natural fit, and updated its menu accordingly with a list of bourbon drinks served in Mason jars.
+Sadly, however, in the intervening years American Glory has updated its drink menu to better accompany its down-home BBQ, with a list of bourbon drinks served in Mason jars.

 We started with a round of a bourbon-raspberry concoctions, which were quite good but lacked that apple-y fall flavor I was looking for, so I mentioned to our bartender, Chris, how much I'd enjoyed the Angry Caramel Apple last time we visited.